 Funeral Industry News

-Register Now To Receive Latest COVID-19 Updates – For All Funeral Directors, Burial Authorities, Cremation Authorities And Any Other Interested Parties
+Register Now to Receive Latest Updates – For All Funeral Directors, Burial Authorities, Cremation Authorities and Any Other Interested Parties

 3rd April 2020 by funeral-industry-news

 In the future, it will be our responsibility to register the business/organisation details of every member of Scotland’s funeral industry.
 For now, we just want our communications to reach as many funeral industry members as possible, in particular the unaffiliated businesses.
 Please register your business/organisation details here: http://eepurl.com/gQxqsn We have mailed out postcards to hundreds...

 Repatriation – Quick Guide Form for Funeral Directors